thegangtechnology/digitalocean-image-registry-autocleanup/README.md

       backoffLimit: 4
 ```

-**The service account that attach to the pod must have ClusterRole with get, list access to pods**
+**The service account that attach to the pod must have ClusterRole with get & list access to pods**
 ```
   - verbs:
       - get